Fearless API Development.

 Honest takes from developers who gave Akuma a shot.

-The persistence is the part I didn't know I needed.
+• The persistence is the part I didn't know I needed.
 I seed once, refresh the page a hundred times, and the data is still sitting right where I left it.
-No more re-stubbing on every reload.

-We kept a janky json-server fork limping along for every prototype, and someone broke it roughly once a week.
-Deleted the whole thing.
-The akuma.yml lives in the repo now, it reviews like real code, it diffs cleanly in pull requests, and nobody on the team fights it anymore.
+• Deleted our janky json-server fork.
+The akuma.yml lives in the repo now, reviews like real code, and diffs cleanly in pull requests.
+Nobody fights it anymore.

-I've tried Postman mocks, Prism, Mockoon, and a pile of hand-rolled Node servers over the years.
-Every one needed an OpenAPI spec I didn't have time to write, or fell over the moment I wanted persistence.
-Akuma is the first where the config is shorter than the thing it replaces, and it still gives me real tables, real IDs, and custom errors.
+• First mock where the config is shorter than the thing it replaces, and it still gives me real tables, real IDs, matched responses, and custom errors.
 I'm not going back.